Skip Navigation

 Technology Program Highlights

-From kindergarten through fifth grade, our students love learning about computers and enjoy the age appropriate learning programs that we use for each grade level.
-Some programs include Coding, Keyboarding Without Tears, Microsoft Word, PowerPoint and Excel.
-We also utilize Google applications, such as Docs, Slides, and Sheets, as well as Google Classroom.
-Computer activity classes including Video Game Design and keyboarding are available to middle school students, providing advanced computer skills.
-These programs allow for integration within the curriculum, providing fun and exciting ways to use technology across all subjects.
-We are blessed to have every type of technology at St. George, from desktops in the computer lab to Chromebooks and iPads for individual use in the classrooms.
-While we integrate technology into our day in each of the classrooms, in our computer class we are able to really take a deep dive into each of the programs, preparing our students for middle school, high school and beyond.
+From kindergarten through fifth grade, our students enjoy learning about computers with age appropriate learning programs that are offered in each grade level.
+Some programs we use include learning how to type with Keyboarding Without Tears, and how to code with engaging coding programs.
+In our computer curriculum we begin with a foundation of knowledge with Microsoft Word, PowerPoint, and Excel and move into Google applications, such as Docs, Slides, and Sheets, and Classroom.
+Computer activity classes including Video Game Design, Keyboarding/Typing, and Coding are available to middle school students, providing advanced computer skills.
+We have an extensive curriculum in the computer lab from K-5 that provides fun and exciting ways to use technology across all subjects and interests.
+We are fortunate to have many types of technology at St. George, from Smart boards in each classroom, to desktops in the computer lab, and Chromebooks and iPads for individual use within the classrooms.
+While we integrate technology daily in each of the classrooms through STEAM, our computer classes are able to take a more in depth look into each of these programs, preparing a foundation for our students for middle school, high school, and beyond.

 Technology - Diocesan Policy